MapleFrogStudio/AlgorithmicTrading/README.md

 The selenium package controls a web browser installed on your local machine.
 Please follow instructions on the pypi installation page : https://pypi.org/project/selenium/ to setup correctly.
 In a word, you need a special program called "chromedriver.exe" that will be accessible by your app.
 In the TSX_Browser class located in the stocks\tsx .py module set the self.__CHROME_DRIVER_LOCATION to the location of that file.
 The [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) program is produced and distributed by google.

 #### Usage
-Once installation is complete, run ` python app.py ` to populate a SQLITE3 database named 'TSX_Data.sqlite'.
+Once installation is complete, run ` python app.py ` to populate a SQLITE3 database named 'TSX_Data.sqlite' with historical prices for all TSX symbols between 2015-01-01 to 2020-12-31.
+To change dates for historical data download, open app.py and change the following varoables : start_date, end_date to a 'yyyy-mm-dd' format.
+Be careful this app does not prevent duplicate dates for historical data, so if you download the same date twice, the database will have doubles.

+#### Viewing Data
+Use a SQLITE database browser to view the downloaded data.
+One free and open source tool is [DB Browser for SQLite](https://sqlitebrowser.org/).

 # Packages
 #### Python packages